-Our first stop in El Salvador was the small town of Perquín, in the northeastern corner of the country.
+Our first stop backpacking El Salvador was the small town of Perquin, in the northeastern corner of the country.
 Famous as the stronghold of the rebel FMLN army during the 12-year civil war, it is now a very relaxed and beautiful mountain village with friendly people and fresh, cool air.
-The main reason that we went to Perquín was to check out one of the areas most devastated by war and to talk to some of the people involved.
-There is a pretty stunning museum in town, Museo de la Revolución Salvadoreña, where there is a nice collection of historical weapons, propaganda, and photographs, as well as preserved bomb craters, and tunnels where the rebels hid out.
+The main reason that we went to Perquin was to check out one of the areas most devastated by war and to talk to some of the people involved.
+The Perquin war museum is the main attraction in town, Museo de la Revolución Salvadoreña, where there is a nice collection of historical weapons, propaganda, and photographs, as well as preserved bomb craters, and tunnels where the rebels hid out.

 The civil war in El Salvador, which lasted from 1980 to around 1992 and took the lives of about 75,000 people, was caused primarily by extreme poverty, uneven distribution of wealth (2% of the population controlled 98% of the wealth), and a repressive, dictatorial government.
 It is something we learn very little about in the United States, probably because of the fact that we supported the bad guys.
 Our government tends to go against any faction labeling itself “socialist” even if the capitalist side which we are arming is committing genocides.
 This is what happened in El Salvador.
 When the FMLN rose up against the government, the government responded by creating “death squads” which killed thousands of innocent civilians.
 The Reagan administration supported the government and the death squads by providing millions of dollars, helicopters, weapons, and bombs.